Peru

 Currency & Credit Cards

-• The official currency in Peru is the Sol (S/).
+- The official currency in Peru is the Sol (S/).
 The currency code is PEN.
-As of January 2024, the exchange rate applies: 1USD=3.76 PEN (subject to currency exchange rate fluctuations)
+As of October 2024, the exchange rate applies: 1USD=3.77 PEN (subject to currency exchange rate fluctuations)

 Food & Drink

-• Do not use tap water for drinking or brushing teeth.
-Evan “purified” water in open containers should be avoided.
+- Do not use tap water for drinking or brushing teeth.
+Even “purified” water in open containers should be avoided.
 It is always preferable and safer to use only bottled or canned water.

 Shopping